CAIJ-UW/ATIP-OCR/README.md

 ```
 pwd
 ```
-Next, to change your directory, type:
+To change your directory, type:
 ```
 cd /Name/Of/The/Directory/Containing/Your/File
 ```
-3. Using Ghostscript, convert your PDF disclosure file to individual page PNG files by typing a variation of the following into your Terminal, where "-sDEVICE=png16m" specifies the file conversion format, "-r256" specifies the pixel dimensions of your PNG files, "-sOutputFile=page%03d.png" specifies how each individual page output will be named on your local harddrive, and "input.pdf" specifies the name of the PDF file you want to convert.
+3. Using Ghostscript, convert your PDF disclosure file (stored in your working directory) to individual page PNG files by typing a variation of the following into your Terminal, where "-sDEVICE=png16m" specifies the file conversion format, "-r256" specifies the pixel dimensions of your PNG files, "-sOutputFile=page%03d.png" specifies how each individual page output will be named on your local harddrive, and "input.pdf" specifies the name of the PDF file you want to convert.
 ```
 $ gs -dNOPAUSE -sDEVICE=png16m -r256 -sOutputFile=page%03d.png input.pdf
 ```
+For this code to work, you will need to tailor it to your specific purposes by changing two of the parameters.

+A. Depending on how many pages are in your PDF file, you will need to the edit the "%03d" section of the "-sOutputFile=page%page03d.png" parameter.
+If your file has <100 pages, change this to "%02d" (two digits), if your file has >100 pages but less than <1000, it can be left at "%03d" (three digits), if your file has >1000 pages but less than <10000, it should be changed to "%04d" (four digits), and so on.

+B. The "input.pdf" parameter should be replaced with the exact name of the file you wish to convert.

-For sake of simplicity, most of these parameters can be left the same.
+The rest of the parameters can be left the same.

+4.